 You are able to specify whether to see, additionally, the actual cell value (which you can also choose to see as a tooltip).

-The colours and font settings that the Adaptable Blotter uses are set using a Theme which acts as a 'skin'.
+The colours and font settings that AdapTable uses are set using a Theme which acts as a 'skin'.

 User the Theme Picker to choose which of the available themes you wish to see.
 (See Themes for more details).